elunna/nerfhack-changelog/README.md

 #### Summon cards
 For cartomancers, cards of create monster are twice as common as for other roles, and when these cards spawn, they are keyed to a specific summon monster card.
 Cartomancers begin the game with seven summon raven cards and have opportunities to expand their collection as they slay monsters.
 Whilst low-level monsters rarely drop their own summon cards, there is always a small chance that any death drop will leave a higher-level monster card.
 As the cartomancer's level increases, so does the strength of these rare drops.

-Exploding sphere monster cards are more likely to drop for cartomancers, providing them with useful ranged explosive options.
 The price of summon cards scales according to the difficulty of the monster they summon.
 In addition to reading summon cards, cartomancers can also throw them to activate the effect, which allows them to summon monsters at a distance, directly next to a threat.

 Monsters can also read summon cards, so it’s important for cartomancers to collect them before they are used against them.
-Summon "sphere" cards are special because they instantly explode when thrown at a monster.
-However, if cursed, they will not explode and instead summon a hostile sphere, which includes gas spores and volatile mushrooms.
-Similarly, cursed summon cards will always create hostile monsters.
+Cursed summon cards will always create hostile monsters.

 Activating summon cards costs 10 energy per card.
 If the cartomancer lacks enough energy, the card will have no effect and will not be consumed.
 Unique monsters can drop summon cards, with a few exceptions, such as the Wizard of Yendor and the Riders, due to their ability to revive.
 Additionally, cartomancers can receive summon cards by offering corpses.
 Although these cards do not count as artifact gifts they will still increase the prayer timeout.

+#### Explosive summon cards
+Summon "sphere" cards are special because they instantly explode when thrown at a monster.
+However, if cursed, they will not explode and instead summon a hostile sphere, which includes gas spores and volatile mushrooms.
+Exploding sphere monster cards are more likely to drop for cartomancers, providing them with useful ranged explosive options.

+These monster cards are eligible for this mechanic:
+* freezing spheres
+* flaming spheres
+* acid spheres
+* shocking spheres
+* stinking spheres
+* volatile mushrooms
+* gas spores

 #### Razor cards
 In **NerfHack**, razor cards have been properly implemented as their own weapon type, using the shuriken skill, unlike in **SpliceHack**, where they were simply renamed shuriken.
 Razor cards deal 1d6 damage to both small and large creatures, have a +2 to-hit bonus, and weigh 1.
 Cartomancers can multishot with shuriken-skill projectiles, such as shuriken and razor cards, and they gain multishot bonuses up to expert skill.
 However, they do not receive additional multishot bonuses at master skill level, though they still benefit from increased damage and to-hit bonuses.